-Amortization of intangibles decreased by \$1.3 million, or (17)%, to \$6.2 million, for the three months ended March 31, 2022 as compared to the three months ended March 31, 2021.
-The decrease is due to \$1.8 million less in expense in the first quarter of 2022 as compared to 2021 at RCP due to fully amortized intangible assets and at ECG due to declining amortization expense.
-This was offset by an addition of \$0.5 million in amortization expense driven by the acquisitions of Hark and Bonaccord on September 30, 2021.
+Amortization of intangibles decreased by \$1.3 million, or 18% to \$6.2 million, for the three months ended June 30, 2022 as compared to the three months ended June 30, 2021.
+The decrease is driven by a fully amortized intangible asset at RCP and less amortization at ECG in 2022 than in 2021 driven by unique syndication fee contracts.
+This is offset by added intangible assets at Bonaccord and Hark following their acquisitions in September 2021.